Last Updated: March 26, 2026

 Color

 The golfball pearlscale goldfish comes in a wide variety of colors and patterns.
-Most commonly found are solid colored specimens, which might be covered in white, red, blue or black.
+Most commonly found are solid colored specimens, which is covered in white, red, blue or black.
 Calico and chocolate brown varieties are also found of this beautiful freshwater pearlscale fish.
 There are many types of pearlscale goldfish available.
 The video below from Molly Babe Aquatics gives a great example of the variety out there.

 How Big are They?